AlanFermat/AlanFermat.github.io/_posts/2018-12-06-TensorFlow.md

 ## Background

-After reading my blog about neural networks, some readers had questions on how to avoid implementing the neural network from the scratch.
+After reading my blog about neural networks, some readers had questions on how to avoid implementing the neural network from scratch.
 They found it very hard to do backpropagations by manually taking derivatives for each processing element at each layer in the neural network.
 The computation is time-consuming and could sometimes be totally messed up if you make a single mistake.

 Therefore, today I wanna introduce this amazing neural network framework by Google to you: TensorFlow.
 It's a relatively high-level framework facilitating neural network implementations.

-Tensorflow helps define a computation graph where neoral networks are structured and engineered in a particular way.
+Tensorflow helps define a computation graph where neural networks are structured and engineered in a particular way.
 People can tune parameters and visualize the computation graph so that the lower-level computation part of neural network is hidden (like taking nasty derivative in backpropagation).

 In the following blog, we will be introducing you tensorflow by two simple examples.

-Note that in this blog, I will walk you through the basics of tensorflow mainly by these two examples (instead of throw out all the syntax and formulas).
+Note that in this blog, I will walk you through the basics of Tensorflow mainly by these two examples (instead of throw out all the syntax and formulas).

 ## MLP (Multi-Layer Perceptron)

-This is a illustration of how you would use tensorflow using MNIST data set (a data set that calssifies hand-written digits).
+This is an illustration of how you would use Tensorflow using MNIST data set (a data set that classifies hand-written digits).
 The data has 784 dimensions (784 columns).
 The amount (number of rows) of training data and testing data is upon our choice.
 Because it's a digit recognition data, we have 10 classes in total.

 We first import the data and the packages that are needed.